How to Handle Clogged Pipes in Your Rental Property

 • Hire a professional plumber

-Find a professional plumber with whom you can have a standing agreement as the go-to person for all plumbing issues in the rental.
+Find a local plumber with whom you can have a standing agreement as the go-to person for all plumbing issues in the rental.
 This kind of arrangement will cost you less money and stress in the long run.